-Type of Panels: The more efficient the solar panel, the more expensive it is.
+Type of Panels: The more efficient the solar panel, .
 In most cases you actually don’t need the most efficient equipment to produce all the electricity that your home needs.
-EnergySage has analyzed testing information, and classified panels by equipment rating.
+EnergySage has , and classified panels by equipment rating.

 Type of Inverter: There are three main types of inverters; centralized inverters, string inverters, and power optimizers.
 Centralized inverters serve the whole system, while string inverters and power optimizers are attached to each panel in a system.
 String inverters and power optimizers are generally more expensive than centralized inverters.
 Again, think of how efficient of a system you really need.